-Non-partners Partners - can use the logo in the same way as non-partners and also as described below Retailers The logo follows the product - meaning, products eligible to carry the logo from the producers' side are also allowed to carry the logo when a non-partner retailer is to sell them forward.
-May use the logo on private label products produced by a partner in the Danish Whole Grain Partnership.
-May use the logo on private label products - also when non-partners produce these products.
+Non-partners Partners - can use the logo in the same way

+as non-partners and also as described below

+• The logo follows the product - meaning, May use the logo on private label products -

+products eligible to carry the logo from also when non-partners produce these

+Retailers the producers' side are also allowed to products.

+Retailers carry the logo when a non-partner

+retailer is to sell them forward.

+• May use the logo on private label

+products produced by a partner in the

+Danish Whole Grain Partnership.